 Every foodie’s delight, Petaling Street in Chinatown is filled with hungry tourists at any hour of any given day.
 Due to this, you may find inflated prices which the locals would never stomach (pun intended).
 However, if you travel during the monsoon season, the merchants here will most likely implement friendlier prices and maybe even spoon you larger portions.

-The Malaysian street cuisine is an extraordinary culinary blend; the intricate spices and flavours make the food that you’ll find here utterly unique.
+The Malaysian street food is some of the best in the world.
+It’s an extraordinary culinary blend; the intricate spices and flavours make the food that you’ll find here utterly unique.
 The street is crammed with both street food kiosks and also nice restaurants for the backpacker that has some extra cash to spare.

 5. Avoid The Beaten Track

-Within Kuala Lumpur, our advice is to avoid areas specifically developed for tourists, (especially those developed for family tourists) as these are by far the most expensive places to hang out.
+Within Kuala Lumpur, our advice is to avoid the popular tourist attractions and areas specifically developed for tourists, (especially those developed for family tourists) as these are by far the most expensive places to hang out.
 Instead, I suggest you take a day trip to visit the Petaling Jaya area.
 Petaling Jaya is a large satellite city of Kuala Lumpur and the area is far less busy with tourists.

 Visiting Petaling Jaya can offer you quite some unique experiences without the bustling hordes and tacky entertainments commonplace in the more mainstream neighbourhoods.
 With a hip, established youth culture, this area will offer the perfect opportunity to hang with the locals and learn about the local scene all whilst spending significantly less money than you would back in Kuala Lumpur!